On the Power of Differentiable Learning versus PAC and SQ Learning: Main Results : bSGD versus PAC and SQ

 \paragraph{Activation Functions and Fixed Weights.} The neural net simulations in \cref{thm:PAC-to-bSGD,thm:SQ-to-bSGD} use a specific ``stage-wise ramp'' piecewise linear activation function with five linear pieces, depicted in \cref{fig:activation}.
-A convenient property of this activation function is that it is has a central flat piece, making it easier for us to deal with weight drift due to rounding errors during training, and in particular drift of weights we rather would not change at all.
-Since any piecewise linear activation function can be simulated with any other piecewise linear activation function, and in particular with ReLU activation, we could instead use a more familiar ReLU (or any other piecewise linear) activation.
+A convenient property of this activation function is that it is has a central flat piece, making it easier for us to deal with weight drift due to rounding errors during training, and in particular drift of weights we would rather not change at all.
+Since any piecewise linear activation function can be simulated with ReLU activation, we could instead use a more familiar ReLU activation.
 However, the simulation ``gadget'' would involve weights that we would need fixed during training.
-That is, if we allow neural networks where some of the weights are fixed while others are trainable, we could use any piecewise linear activation (e.g. ReLU) to simulate sample-based methods in \cref{thm:PAC-to-bSGD} and SQ methods in \cref{thm:SQ-to-bSGD}.
+That is, if we allow neural networks where some of the weights are fixed while others are trainable, we could use ReLU activation to simulate sample-based methods in \cref{thm:PAC-to-bSGD} and SQ methods in \cref{thm:SQ-to-bSGD}.
 As stated, we restrict ourselves only to neural nets where all edges have trainable weights, for which it is easier to prove the theorems with the specific activation function of \cref{fig:activation}.